nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Bye!
 Hope to see you again!
 ```
-Note that the window waits for a second to close.
+Note that the window waits a second to close.

 > Substitutable keywords: `exit`, `quit`.

 ## Advanced features

 ### Substitutable keywords
-Tiger understands that some users are just bad at reading user manuals, so some commands can be substituted in place for regular commands and Tiger will act as if the regular command was keyed instead.
+Tiger understands that some users are just bad at reading user manuals, so some commands can be substituted in place of regular commands and Tiger will act as if the regular command was keyed instead.
 This is indicated by the "Substitutable keywords" at the bottom of each section on command usage.

 For instance, `find` performs the same action as `search`.